 God’s peace comes to the one who gets “justified by faith” (Romans 5:1), whose sense of guilt has been set at the foot of the cross, and whose worries about the future have been taken away by his simple trust in God.
 Such a peace, Jesus calls “my peace.”
 This kind of peace the world, with all its resources cannot give.
 Jesus declared, “These things I have spoken to you, that in Me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world” (John 16:33).

 As the result of Christ’s incarnation, it is man’s advantage to “have peace with God through our Lord Jesus Christ” (Romans 5:1).
 “He is our peace” (Ephesians 2:14).
 Through our daily connection with God by the study of His word and prayer, we can have the “peace of God,” which keeps our “hearts and minds through Christ Jesus” (Philippians 4:7).

 “I Came Not to Send Peace But a Sword”

-In Matthew 10:34, Jesus was addressing the crowd who expected and anticipated the establishment of the final Kingdom of God.
+Yet, Christ declared, “Think not that I am come to send peace on earth: I came not to send peace, but a sword” (Matthew 10:34).
+What does this passage mean in comparison to the initial verses?
+In this passage, the Lord was addressing those who expected and anticipated the establishment of the final Kingdom of God.
 And Christ wanted them to understand that it was not yet time for Him to establish that peaceful Kingdom.